 © Michael Nique

-The research project and event through sensuous landscapes (2023) lead Vibrant Matter into a second cycle of research, entitled terre rouge, I listen with you
+through sensuous landscapes (2023) guided Vibrant Matter into a second cycle of research, entitled terres rouges, i listen with you (May 2024- April 2025), growing into the terres rouges, we listen with you – a choreographic walk

-This site-sensitive research with the terre rouge landscapes, also called the Minett, located in south-west Luxembourg, is interested in what ‘land listening’ means for storytelling and worlding processes.
-This is a space of deep time with histories of extraction and subsequent regeneration as an (Unesco) biosphere.
-We are interested in what we can learn with this land.
-In addition to scientific, scholarly and research of folklore, we are undertaking relational and multi-sensorial practices of listening and becoming with the land, such as the dancing the body-landscape song practice, generating multi-layered, embodied and situated experiences, knowledge and material.
+This site-sensitive research with the terre rouge landscapes — also known as the Minett, in south-west Luxembourg — explores what land listening might mean for processes of storytelling and worlding.
+This is a terrain of deep time: layered with histories of extraction and subsequent regeneration, and designated a UNESCO Biosphere Reserve in 2020.
+We are interested in what we might learn with and from this land.
+Alongside scientific, scholarly, and folkloric research, I — and sometimes collaborators — engage in relational and multi-sensorial practices of listening and becoming with the land, such as the dancing-the-body-landscape-song practice, generating multi-layered, embodied, and situated experiences, knowledge, and material.

-The Minett site has remnants of open pit and underground mining, steel complexes, slag heaps and blast furnaces, that constitute the ruinous imprints and ghosts of twentieth-century extractive capitalism.
+The Minett landscape bears the remnants of open-pit and underground mining, steel complexes, slag heaps, and blast furnaces — the ruinous imprints and ghosts of twentieth-century extractive capitalism.
+Within this setting, the research is situated in practices of care: sensing, feeling, and learning from and with the earth.

-One of the relational practices we do is listening, inspired by the work of deep listening, as developed by Pauline Oliveros, and by the work of Salome Voegelin.
-On one hand we practice listening by focusing on the heard and felt sound vibrations.
-This sonic sensibility, as written by Salome Voegelin “reveals the invisible mobility below the surface of a visual world, the layer that shows its relationships, actions, and dynamics.”
-In addition to this, what one hears touches and permeates the listener, and hence one is immersed within the sonic volume.
-Within this enmeshment, “listening generates place; the field of listening, continually from my hearing of myself within the dynamic relationship of all that sounds” (Salome Voegelin).
+One of our relational practices is listening — inspired by the work of Pauline Oliveros on deep listening, and by the work of Salomé Voegelin.
+We practice listening by attending to heard and felt sound vibrations: a sonic sensibility that, as Voegelin writes, “reveals the invisible mobility below the surface of a visual world, the layer that shows its relationships, actions, and dynamics.”
+At the same time, what one hears touches and permeates the listener, immersing them within the sonic volume.
+Within this enmeshment, as Voegelin writes, “listening generates place; the field of listening, continually from my hearing of myself within the dynamic relationship of all that sounds.”

 As you listen, the particles of sound decide to be heard.
 Listening affects what is sounding.
 It is a symbiotic relationship.
 As you listen the environment is enlivened.
 This is the listening effect. […] Our world is a complex matrix of vibrating energy, matter and air, just as we are made of vibrations.
 Vibration connects us with all beings and connects us to all things interdependently.